 “Participants [in the study] were 93 US military veterans and members of the Santa Cruz Veterans’ Alliance (SCVA). … The majority of participants reported that they use cannabis as a substitute for other licit and illicit substances. … [P]articipants reported a high degree of substitution behavior, particularly for alcohol. … [N]early half the sample reported substituting cannabis for prescription medications. … The current study also confirms the findings of previous studies that have documented a trend in substitution behavior, where cannabis is substituted for other drugs, which, if associated with reduced harm, could be beneficial for overall health.”

 Veterans often report using cannabis to treat symptoms of chronic pain and mood disorders, like post-traumatic stress.
-Clinical data supports the use of cannabis treatment for these indications.
+Clinical and observational data supports the use of cannabis treatment for these indications.

 “In multivariable analyses, post-traumatic stress disorder was significantly associated with recent major depressive episode and suicidal ideation among cannabis non-users.
 Post-traumatic stress disorder was not associated with either outcome among cannabis-using respondents. … This study provides preliminary epidemiological evidence that cannabis use may contribute to reducing the association between post-traumatic stress disorder and severe depressive and suicidal states.”

 According to a review of over 10,000 studies by the National Academy of Sciences, “In adults with chronic pain, patients who were treated with cannabis … are more likely to experience a clinically significant reduction in pain symptoms. … There is conclusive or substantial evidence that cannabis and cannabinoids are effective for the treatment for chronic pain in adults.”